WE’RE BACK AGAIN! THE QUEENS HEAD AT BROAD CHALKE RE-OPENS FOR DRINKS AT 6:00PM ON MONDAY 13TH AUGUST 2018

 However, in mid September we are launching our new restaurant, bringing something new for everybody in the Chalke Valley.
 Watch this space for more details in the coming weeks.

 Nestled halfway along the Chalke Valley about 8 miles from Salisbury, you’ll find one of the most delightful pubs in Wiltshire, the Queens Head.
 Located in the centre of the quintessentially English village of Broad Chalke, the 18th Century pub is brimming with charm and character.

 From the front of the pub the spire of beautiful 13th century All Saints’ Church can be viewed in the skyline across an expanse of fields lined with trees, hedgerows and the River Ebble.

-The pub offers both a traditional bar area where guests can sip a pint of Badger, as well as a stunning candle lit dining area perfect for enjoying a locally sourced, home cooked meal.
+The pub offers both a traditional bar area where guests can sip a pint of Badger, as well as a stunning dining area perfect for enjoying memorable meal with friends or family.

 And finally, rest assured that whenever you visit, you can be guaranteed a warm welcome and outstanding hospitality!

 The building that today houses the Queen’s Head first appeared on record in the 1730s as a cottage before being inherited by the wife of a local shopkeeper in 1825 when, inevitably, it became a greengrocer.

 In 1865, this changed when the building was occupied by Edwin Nightingale.
 Until this time, the Nightingale family had owned the Mill and the village pub, ‘The Angel Inn’.
 Edwin ran the Inn and the Mill but after the building burnt down twice in one year, it fell in to disrepair.
 The buildings were given up to Lord Pembroke.